VowpalWabbit/vowpalwabbit.github.io/_posts/2021-06-28-vowpalwabbit-8.11.0.md

 Upcoming deprecations can now be tracked [here](https://github.com/VowpalWabbit/vowpal_wabbit/issues?q=is%3Aissue+is%3Aopen+label%3ADeprecation)

+Deprecation warnings will be added in minor releases and the warnings will state the major release in which they will take effect

 ### pyVW related updates and improvments

 - VW for Python 3.9 added to windows python build [(#2939)](https://github.com/VowpalWabbit/vowpal_wabbit/pull/2939)

 The python DataFrame-to-VW effort has been growing, the latest available changes beeing:
-- A new tutorial showcasing the latest DataFrame to VW improvments [here](https://github.com/VowpalWabbit/vowpal_wabbit/blob/master/python/examples/DFtoVW_tutorial.ipynb)
+- [TODO point to new tutorial location in new python docs when available] A new tutorial showcasing the latest DataFrame to VW improvments [here](https://github.com/VowpalWabbit/vowpal_wabbit/blob/master/python/examples/DFtoVW_tutorial.ipynb)
 - [Get weight from name (#3042)](https://github.com/VowpalWabbit/vowpal_wabbit/pull/3042)
 - [Add weight attribute to SimpleLabel (#3033)](https://github.com/VowpalWabbit/vowpal_wabbit/pull/3033)
 - [Add contextual bandit label to DFtoVW (#2713)](https://github.com/VowpalWabbit/vowpal_wabbit/pull/2713)